open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 Everything on the in-process side of the USDT contract:

 - How USDTs get into a target process (compile-time wrappers, `LD_PRELOAD`, runtime GOT rewriting).
-We provide a brief appendix discussing options, but ultimately want to focus on providing a _uniform_ mechanism for tracking allocations, regardless of how and where the probes are fired.
+See **Producing the USDTs in userspace** for the delivery models we've considered; ultimately we want to focus on providing a _uniform_ mechanism for tracking allocations, regardless of how and where the probes are fired.
 - Allocator-specific quirks (size classes, alignment).

 And from the profiler side, the following are deferred: